mars0i/free/doc/level.md

 his representation captures what's called the first and last levels here using individual parameters such as `u` and `v_p`.

+See src/free/exercise_3.cljc for a simple illustration of use of this system.
+A comment there also shows how to plot output using Incanter.

 ## Level dependencies